open-mmlab/mmgeneration/docs/quick_run.md

 ```
 If `--label` is not passed, images with random labels would be generated.
 If `--label` is passed, we would generate `${SAMPLES_PER_CLASSES}` images for each input label.
-If `sample_all_classes` is set true in command line, `--label` would be ignored and all labels contained in the dataset would be generated.
+If `sample_all_classes` is set true in command line, `--label` would be ignored and the generator will output images for all categories.

-Note that more customized arguments are also offered to customizing your sampling procedure.
-Please use `python demo/unconditional_demo.py --help` to check more details.
+Note that more arguments are also offered to customizing your sampling procedure.
+Please use `python demo/conditional_demo.py --help` to check more details.

 ### Sample images with image translation models
 MMGeneration provides high-level APIs for translating images by using image translation models.
 Here is an example of building Pix2Pix and obtaining the translated images.